kimpro82/MyBizApps/VBA/FindAndReplace/README.md

         row = Cells(Rows.Count, 1).End(xlUp).row - dataZero.row + 1
     End With

-    ' Main operation : find the index of the target substring and change its property Dim idx As Integer
+    ' Main operation : find the index of the target substring and replace its property Dim idx As Integer
     Dim r As Integer
     For r = 0 To row - 1